Mea, Precious Angel: Provocations toward a Modularity of the Abyss, 2024, back cover

 Photos by Marjorie Brunet Plaza

 Until This I Mean This is essentially a collection of ornaments.
-Functioning as edges, doodles, sketches, traces of a journey of flight—or perhaps, of landing—five drawings decorate the main exhibition space, fashioned as a lovers bedroom (un’alcòva in Italian).
-The intimacy of pillow feathers has expanded to take over the entire floor.
+Functioning as edges, doodles, sketches, traces of a journey of flight—or perhaps, of landing—five cryptic drawings decorate the main exhibition space, imagined as a lovers bedroom (un’ alcòva in Italian) where the intimacy of pillows has expanded, their feathers exploded and taken over the entire floor.
 Above the bedpost, light comes in through a window stained with film stills extracted from footage of a mouth pronouncing the word ‘Loss’.
 Mysterious clusters of words ornate and block the electrical outlets on the walls.

 2024